 Please visit the HOPE Crisis Fund to read the application guidelines.

-- Request a laptop loan from the Library to be shipped to you
+- Request a laptop loan from the Library

 - For more information on internet options or to request support with internet, please visit Instructional Continuity Student Guide

 - The City of San Francisco offers free Wi-Fi service in selected areas and parks of the City.
 View free Wi-Fi in open spaces map

 - Students can request Group Study Rooms reservations in the Library on campus from Mondays- Thusdays 8 am- 7 pm and Fridays 8 am- 5 pm.
 To explore open reservation visit the LibRooms reservation page

 Financial aid is a critical support for funding a student’s education and basic needs.
 We encourage students who are experiencing an economic crisis to connect with the Office of Financial Aid to explore if there are any available options.
 Additionally we encourage students to check their Student Center to explore if they have any unaccepted financial aid loans they can utilize.
 SF State also has a short-term loan program on campus, which asks for 3 business days, the limit is $500.
 For more information, please visit Fiscal Services.

 Disability Insurance may be available if you are unable to work due to medical quarantine or illness related to COVID-19 (certified by a medical professional).

 - Short-term benefit payments to eligible workers who have a full or partial loss of wages due to a non-work-related illness, injury, or pregnancy.

 - Approximately 60% to 70% of wages (depending on income); ranges from $50 to $1,300 a week for up to 52 weeks.